jeffreycheryeth/Projects/README.md

 # Projects
-This repository contains some of the best projects I worked on
+This repository contains some of the projects I worked on